Must You Report a Minor Car Accident in Houston?

 Texas doesn’t require drivers to report all “fender benders,” but it is usually in a person’s best interest to make sure that a police report is completed.
 Even in accidents in which there are no injuries and damage is minor, circumstances can change later, and people may ultimately regret not having filed police reports in such cases.

 Did you or your loved one suffer injuries in a car accident caused by someone else’s negligence in Texas?
-After you contact police, make sure your next phone call is to Michael P. Fleming & Associates, P.C.
+After you contact police, make sure your next phone call is to Fleming Law, P.C.

 Michael Fleming is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 You can have our lawyers review your case and help you understand all of your legal options when you call us or complete an online contact form to schedule a free consultation.